yuvaldori/gigaspaces-wiki-jekyll/xap100/interactive-api-guide.markdown

 ## Interactive Shell

 This option opens an interactive Groovy shell with `XAP` classes preloaded, that allows you to exercise the `XAP API`.
-When you launch this option you should see the following sceen:
+When you launch this option you should see the following screen:

 ![yy](/attachment_files/qsg/groovyshell.png)